Director of Athletic Bands

 Dr. Phillips received the Bachelor of Music degree in music education from the University of Georgia, the Master of Music degree in music education from the University of Illinois and the Doctor of Musical Arts degree in wind conducting at the University of Georgia.
 His principal conducting teachers have been John P. Lynch and James Keene.
 He has conducted university, community and honor bands throughout the United States and in Europe.

-With over 25 years of marching band experience, Dr. Phillips is well versed in all aspects of the activity.
+With over 20 years of marching band experience, Dr. Phillips is well versed in all aspects of the activity.
 He is a guest clinician for concert bands throughout the Southeast and a visual designer and consultant for marching bands around the country.
-Dr. Phillips is a frequent consultant and designer for the Rauma Youth Band in Rauma, Finland.
-He serves as an adjudicator for Music for All, Bands of America, Drum Corps International, and Festivals of Music.
-In 2013 and 2015, Dr. Phillips traveled to Yokohama, Japan to judge for Drum Corps Japan.
+He serves as an adjudicator for Music for All, Band of America, Drum Corps International, and Festivals of Music.
+In 2013, Dr. Phillips traveled to Yokohama, Japan to judge for Drum Corp Japan.
 He was a member and soloist with the Cadets of Bergen County Drum and Bugle Corps and remains an active private trumpet instructor and freelance performer in the Atlanta area.